Dhruv10042004/bookingsystem/README.md

 # Department Booking System

 A complete booking system for college departments, with:
-- Node.js + Express backend with MongoDB
+- Node.js + Express backend with MongoDB (primary backend, in `backend/`)
+- A Java Spring Boot port of the same API with MongoDB (in `booking-backend/`), functionally equivalent and usable as a drop-in replacement
 - React + Vite frontend
 - Role-based dashboards for Admin, HOD, Teacher, and Lab Assistant
 - Booking creation, approval workflows, timetable viewing, and password recovery